 As we look ahead to the 2019-2020 school year, the Wethersfield Public Schools are excited to continue to support our 1-to-1 Chromebook initiative at Silas Deane Middle School and Wethersfield High School.
 Are you looking for information about the Chromebook program?
-Want to purchase insurance to protect you and your family in the event that your Chromebook is damaged?
 Have a question for the Tech Team?
 You've come to the right place!

 Check back here for up-to-date information about Chromebook insurance, distribution, repair, and tips and tricks for making the most out of your district-issued device!